Nicholas Sheldon was born and raised in Northern California and studied television production and sociology at Pepperdine University in Malibu.

 During his senior year, Sheldon mentored under former NBC West Coast President Don Ohlmeyer and produced and edited A Legend of Television, a documentary chronicling the career of acclaimed sports broadcaster Al Michaels.
 Sheldon also received the distinctive honor of graduating at the top of his respective major in 2004.

 Following his time at Pepperdine, Sheldon got his start working small jobs in reality television and later accepted a vault position in commercial production at Tool of North America in Santa Monica.
 While at Tool, Sheldon deepened his understanding of the production process and turned his focus to becoming a professional film and television editor.

 In the summer of 2007, Sheldon’s technical expertise and exceptional editing skills landed him a position at the NFL Network in Culver City as a freelance video editor.
 Within months of being hired, Sheldon quickly became one of the most reliable editors on the company’s roster, cutting media for nearly all of the channel’s programs during his first year.
 As a result, he was given the opportunity to edit the opening sequences for the network’s presentation of NFL Thursday Night Football, as well as independently produce and edit material for the network’s annual coverage of the Super Bowl.
 Sheldon also received a 2009 Sports Emmy Award nomination for his work as an editor on “Pilobolus,” the opening sequence for the NFL Network’s presentation of Saturday Night Football.

 Sheldon is known by his peers for crafting heartfelt, emotionally moving work as an editor.
-Employing a meticulous attention to detail, his personal motto of “making every frame count” is consistently realized with each piece he completes.
-Sheldon now lives and works out of Santa Monica, California but still visits the San Francisco Bay Area often.
+Sheldon now lives and works in Santa Monica, California but still visits the San Francisco Bay Area often.